 SCHOLARSHIPS

 A limited number of full or partial scholarships (fee waivers) are available.
-Priority will be given to authors whose papers are accepted through the Call for Papers, particularly:
+Priority will be given to authors whose papers are accepted through the Call for Papers.

 CONFERENCE